jjdii/boilerplate-express-api/README.md

 ```

 ### Environment Variables
-You'll need to create a local **.env** file to store your application's secrets.
+You'll need to create a local **.env** file at the root directory to store your application's secrets.

 Create a `PORT` variable within your **.env** file.